Jeff Viernes: Amateur career

+Professional career

 Phoenix Fuel Masters

 Viernes would break into the PBA, joining the Phoenix Fuel Masters in 2017.
 However his stint was cut short after he took part in a ligang labas.
 He played under Hobe Macway Travel in the Republica Cup under a pseudonym and without sanction from his PBA club.
 He was fined and requested his release from the team.
 He only played one game for Phoenix.

 NS Matrix and Hi-Tech Bangkok City

 Malaysian club NS Matrix would invite Viernes to play for them in the 2017 Seri Mutiara Cup.
 He would return to play in the 2018 edition although Matrix failed to progress to the semifinal with Viernes sustaining an injury.
 He would also ply his trade in Thailand as part of Hi-Tech Bangkok City.

 Return to the PBA D-League

 After his stint in Thailand, Viernes would return to the Philippines to play for the Che'Lu Bar & Grill Revellers of the PBA D-League.
 He would aid the team in reaching the 2018 PBA D-League Aspirants' Cup finals.
 However he would not take part in the final series against Zark's–Lyceum after he was signed by a PBA team.